stewartsmith/drizzle/docs/transactional.rst

 Transactional DDL is currently not supported, although it may be in the future.
 This means that although currently you will get a ER_TRANSACTION_DDL_NOT_SUPPORTED error message if you try and execute DDL statements within a transaction, in future versions of Drizzle they may succeed.

-Currently DDL operations are performed as a single transaction, this limitation will be lifted in the future.
+Currently DDL operations are performed as a single transaction, but this limitation will be lifted in the future.

 For various reasons, Drizzle may have to ROLLBACK a statement or transaction without having been asked to do so.
 Examples include lock wait timeout or